 I have a few questions about lube I hope you can help me with:

-Generally, use of lubricants is not harmful to either parent or child, and we have a selection of good waterbased lubes to choose from..
+Generally, using lube is not harmful to either parent or child, and we have a selection of good water-based lubes to choose from.
 During some stages of pregnancy, lubricant can also help enhance pleasure and alleviate any dryness caused by over-active hormones.
-(Although many women find they do not need lube during pregnancy as the body will naturally produce a lot of extra lubrication.)
+(Although many women find the body will naturally produce a lot of natural moisture during pregnancy.)

-Products with mild formulations are much better for the skin as pregnancy can cause hypersensitivity to certain ingredients that may have previously caused no problem.
+Products with mild formulations are much better for the skin, as pregnancy can cause hypersensitivity to certain ingredients that may not have caused problems previously.

 Lubes with glycerine/sugars, parabens and fragrances should be avoided.
-These ingredients can be irritating at the best of times, but as pregnant women are more prone to yeast infections and UTI’s, we recommend giving them a (wide) berth.
+These ingredients can be irritating at the best of times, but as pregnant women & vulva-owners are more prone to yeast infections and UTIs, we recommend giving them a (wide) berth.

-Silicone-based lubricants are not generally recommended as they are not water soluble, and could cause bacteria to collect inside the vagina and, over time, cause infections.
+Silicone-based lubricants are not generally recommended as they are not water-soluble.
+Using silicone-based lube can cause bacteria to collect inside the vagina, which can cause infections.

 Also avoid lubricants with additives designed to enhance pleasure, like warming or tingling lubes - they may cause unpleasant side effects when/if your vagina is extra sensitive.

-Products containing L-arginine, Lidocane, Capsicum and Menthol are not advised for use during pregnancy.
-This is because they could cause irritation to extra-sensitive pregnant skin and there is not enough research into the effects of topical use of these ingredients on expecting mothers.
+Products containing L-arginine, Lidocaine, Capsicum, and Menthol are not advised for use during pregnancy.
+This is because they could cause irritation to extra-sensitive pregnant skin.
+Also, there is not enough research into the effects of the topical use of these ingredients on expecting mothers.
 Using these products could carry possible health risks to both mother and baby.
 It is always best for mum-to-be to get advice from their GP about these ingredients.

-For a product to be classified as vegan, it needs to not contain any ingredients derived from animals or from animal by-products.
-They must be safe to ingest, contain no hormones and not be tested on animals.
-Currently, the products we stock that are Vegan-friendly (no animal products, synthetic alternatives and vegetable glycerine) are as follows:
+For a product to be classified as Vegan, it must be free from any ingredients derived from animals or animal by-products.
+It must be safe to ingest, contain no hormones and not be tested on animals.
+Currently, the lube we stock that are Vegan-friendly (no animal products, synthetic alternatives, and vegetable glycerine) are these:

-When it comes to diabetes some flavoured lubes do contain sugar, so it’s best to avoid those for oral sex.
-Glycerin, which is a common ingredient in many lubricants, is a form of sugar but not one that will be processed by your body or raise your bloody sugar.
-Still, diabetes can make you more prone to cystitis because it raises the sugar levels of your urine making a happy breeding ground for bacteria – so you might want to avoid putting any kind of sugar in your vagina as it could increase your chances of getting yeast infections.
+Still, diabetes can make you more prone to cystitis because it raises the sugar levels of your urine, making it a happy breeding ground for bacteria.
+It's best to avoid putting any sugar in your vagina as it could increase your chances of getting yeast infections.

 Lube and Cystitis

-Try positions that cause little or no friction on the urethra, and use a good lube to ensure no unnecessary rubbing of a sensitive area.
+Try sex positions that cause little or no friction on the urethra, and use lube to ensure no unnecessary rubbing of the sensitive area.

-Sh! own brand dildo’s can also be sterilised by boiling them in a pan for three minutes (just remember to remove the vibrating bullet, if you have a vibrating dildo) or putting them through the dishwasher.
-Then store them somewhere clean and fluff-free.
+Sh! dildos can be sterilised (boil in a pan for 3 minutes - remember to remove the vibrating bullet) or put through the dishwasher.

-Avoid swapping toys between partners without cleaning in between (or cover with condoms for easy clean-up mid session), and never go from back to front without washing your vibe/dildo in-between.
-The anus is full of bacteria that you won’t want in your vagina – this is often an excellent way of inadvertently giving oneself an infection.
+Avoid swapping toys between partners without cleaning in between (or cover with condoms for easy clean-up mid-session).
+Never go from back to front without washing your vibe/dildo in between.
+The anus is full of bacteria you won't want in your vagina - this is often an excellent way of inadvertently giving oneself an infection.